What is web scraping - and how does it work?

 How does web scraping work?

-Web scraping uses software designed to extract data from websites.
+Web scraping uses software designed for data extraction from websites.
 These tools are called web scrapers, and they automate the scraping process so you don’t have to manually visit each website you want to scrape and then find and copy the data yourself.

 web scraping mechanics-1